kevindiu/doc/PKG_test_plan.md

 To create boundary values, we need to thing about

-- empty value
+- empty value (for slice)
 - 0 value
 - nil value
-- min value
+- min value of the variable type (if any)
-- max value
+- max value of the variable type (if any)
+- Unexcepted/undefined value (e.g. NaN offloating point number)

 ### test cases

 - Equivalence Class Testing
-  - case 1: Insert vector success
+  - case 1: Insert int vector success
+  - case 2: Insert float vector success
-  - case 2: Insert vector with different dimension fail
+  - case 3: Insert vector with different dimension fail

 - Boundary Value Testing
   - case 1: Insert vector with 0 value success (0 value vector)